youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 - aa_get_label_rcu()

 should be used.
 There are only a couple places where this should be needed (like accessing the proxy).

+### ???
+Future kernels

+The label will be moving away from a simple vector of profiles to more organized, tagged arrays.
+All profiles within a policy namespace will be grouped into a sublabel, and delegation will see the same treatment.

+This is a wip.
+And has not landed yet.
+This note is here to encourage use of the provided fns, and macros to make switching over easier.

 ## aa_proxy